segabl/pd2-sh-complements/README.md

 *Stoic is a very powerful deck as it gives you a lot of time to react to incoming damage, often without even the need to use the flask.*
 *Decreasing the time it takes to apply the damage over time will force the usage of the flask more often.*

+### Hacker

+- Botnet
+  - Removed hidden dodge chance bonus

+*Hacker has two instances of hidden passive dodge chance bonuses of 15% each, which makes it a bit too strong.*
+*Removing one of those instances should make it more balanced.*

 ## General changes

 ### Weapons